walkerford/chainlink-bridge-project/chainlink-project.md

 ### Deploying support for a new chain

-Develop communications module that Chainlink infrastructure nodes use to interact with the RPCs of blockchain full-nodes and deploy on the module delivery system.
+Develop communications and configuration modules that bridge nodes use to interact with the RPCs of blockchain full-nodes.
+Deploy on the module delivery system (if available).

 Deploy router and intermediate contracts to new chain.

-Deploy a new intermediate contract to each existing chain.
-This will register itself as a new pathway with the router.
+Deploy new intermediate contracts to each existing chain.
+This will register the blockchain as a new pathway with the router.

-Update the website with new contract addresses.
+Update the website with new contract addresses, chain-id, etc.

-There might need to be a testing mode, where only whitelisted addresses can use the new pathway, so that the new contracts can be validated properly.
+Consideration: There might need to be a testing mode, where only whitelisted addresses can use the new pathway, so that the new contracts can be validated properly.
 Upon completion of testing, the contracts are put into production mode, where anyone can use them.

 ### Deploy support for a new token

-Develop new token contract that optionally includes support for minting.
+Develop new token contract that includes support for minting/unlocking.

-Deploy new token contract to two chains.
+Deploy new token contract to two or more blockchains.

-Register new token with the Chainlink router contracts on both chains.
+Register new token with the bridge router contracts on each chain.

-Send a test transaction
+Send a test transaction.

 ### End-user transferring cross-chain